t4zzlerdeveloper/EpicNotification/README.md

 # EpicNotification
-Bubble Notifications with Animations for C# Library for Windows Forms Apps
+A C# Library of Bubble Notifications with Animations for Windows Forms Apps

 # USAGE
 Notification.Show(enTitle, enContent, enTitleColor, enMilliseconds);